-Flexible seating was something that I kept going back and forth on.
+Flexible seating and assisting students success in the classroom is something that I wanted to do, but it was something that I kept going back and forth on.
 Did I want to get rid of the safety net of my simple chairs and tables that my students knew how to use?
 Should I replace that with a whole new idea that, lets face it, could end up with my students running around not knowing what to do as if they were chickens with their heads cut off?

 Well, I bit the bullet.
 I decided to start flexible seating.

 Is flexible seating an easy thing to start?
 Nope.
 It wasn’t.
 But it totally could have been if I knew what to expect and set it up properly to begin with.
 Just like with everything else, my students really needed a lot of modelling and needed to start very slow.